Shopify/mobile-buy-sdk-ios/README.md

     if myCondition {
         return true // will retry
     }
-    return false // will either succeed or fail
+    return false // will complete the request, either succeed or fail }
-}
 ```
 The retry handler is generic and can handle both `query` and `mutation` requests equally well.